Skip to main content

 To make the development process repeatable, transferrable, and easier for the Grafana team to Review, we create provisioning files to add data sources, application plugins, and dashboards in the /provisioning folder.

-Here is an example of how to add a Static Data Source:
+Here is an example of how to add a Business Input Data Source:

 To add or update dashboards, they should be exported as Global and placed in the /provisioning/dashboards folder.
 Detailed information can be found in the Grafana Documentation.